 Adjust oven rack to middle of oven.
 Preheat oven to 325˚F. Line a 13 x 18″ rimmed baking pan with parchment paper; set aside (or use two rimmed 10 x 15″ cookie sheets).

-In a very large bowl, stir together the oats and wheat germ or flaxseed.
+In a very large bowl, stir together the oats, coconut flakes, and wheat germ or flaxseed.

 In a medium microwave-safe bowl, stir together the oil, honey, cinnamon and salt; heat in microwave for 30 to 40 seconds, then stir until well-blended.